spacetelescope/jwst/docs/pipeline/user_guide/doc/source/main.rst

 `call` method of the class:
 ::

- from jwst_pipeline.pipeline import SloperPipeline SloperPipeline.call('jw00017001001_01101_00001_NRCA1_uncal.fits')
+ from jwst.pipeline import SloperPipeline SloperPipeline.call('jw00017001001_01101_00001_NRCA1_uncal.fits')

- from jwst_pipeline.linearity import LinearityStep LinearityStep.call('jw00001001001_01101_00001_MIRIMAGE_uncal.fits')
+ from jwst.linearity import LinearityStep LinearityStep.call('jw00001001001_01101_00001_MIRIMAGE_uncal.fits')

 The easiest way to use optional arguments when calling a pipeline from